skgmn/fromjs/README.md

 ## Omitting argument list

 Lambda expression can be shorten more by omitting argument list.
-But how can it be used if there's no argument list? from.js provides several abbreviations which can be used in this case.
+But how can it be used without any argument specified? from.js provides several abbreviations which can be used in this case.

 | Abbreviation | Meaning                          |